ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If any `reference-triple-record` in the Reference Value triple does not match the ACS then the entire triple is ignored.

-### Processing Endorsed Value Triple
+## Endorsed Values Augmentation (Phase 4) {#sec-phase4}

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/179

+> [Ned] *The following sections should describe augmentation in the context of the `ev` and `evs` relations containing ECTs staged for ACS augmentation*

 ### Processing triples representing Conditional Endorsements

-An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions are satisfied.
+An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the ACS only if specified conditions are satisfied.
 This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the ACS.

-The verifier checks whether Conditional Endorsements are applicable by comparing Accepted Claims Set entries against expected values provided in `stateful-environment-record` object which are part of the triple.
+The verifier checks whether Conditional Endorsements are applicable by comparing ACS entries against expected values provided in `stateful-environment-record` object which are part of the triple.

 #### Processing Conditional Endorsement Triple